-Fillings are placed into teeth following the removal of tooth decay (caries), and filling material can also be used to restore chipped or partially broken teeth to their normal contour and function.
+Fillings are placed into teeth following the removal of dental caries (cavities/tooth decay), and filling material can also be used to restore chipped or partially broken teeth to their normal contour and function.

 When performed traditionally, a mixture of silver, zinc, copper and mercury known as amalgam is used to fill the back teeth, and sometimes even the front ones if the decay is on a surface that is not visible when the patient smiles.
 Although they can be bonded into the tooth with modern dental adhesives, silver fillings are held into the tooth primarily by mechanical interlocking features cut into the tooth by the dentist.